getvictor/website/content/posts/create-chrome-extension/index.md

 ## Next steps

-In the next part of this series, we will add development tooling to the extension, such as:
+In the next part of this series, we will [add development tooling to the Chrome extension, such as TypeScript support, a bundling tool called webpack, and a development mode that will reload the extension automatically when changes are made](../add-webpack-and-typescript-to-chrome-extension).
-- support for TypeScript
-- a bundling tool
-- a development mode which will reload the extension automatically when changes are made

 ## Other getting started guides